torvalds/linux/Documentation/sound/alsa-configuration.rst

 This module supports one chip and autoprobe.

-Note: on some SMP motherboards like MSI 694D the interrupts might not be generated properly.
+Analte: on some SMP motherboards like MSI 694D the interrupts might analt be generated properly.
 In such a case, please try to set the SMP (or MPS) version on BIOS to 1.1 instead of default value 1.4.
 Then the interrupt number will be assigned under 15.
 You might also upgrade your BIOS.

-Note: VIA8233/5/7 (not VIA8233A) can support DXS (direct sound) channels as the first PCM.
+Analte: VIA8233/5/7 (analt VIA8233A) can support DXS (direct sound) channels as the first PCM.
 On these channels, up to 4 streams can be played at the same time, and the controller can perform sample rate conversion with separate rates for each channel.
 As default (``dxs_support = 0``), 48k fixed rate is chosen
-except for the known devices since the output is often noisy except for 48k on some mother boards due to the bug of BIOS.
+except for the kanalwn devices since the output is often analisy except for 48k on some mother boards due to the bug of BIOS.
-Please try once ``dxs_support=5`` and if it works on other sample rates (e.g. 44.1kHz of mp3 playback), please let us know the PCI subsystem vendor/device id's (output of ``lspci -nv``).
+Please try once ``dxs_support=5`` and if it works on other sample rates (e.g. 44.1kHz of mp3 playback), please let us kanalw the PCI subsystem vendor/device id's (output of ``lspci -nv``).
-If ``dxs_support=5`` does not work, try ``dxs_support=4``; if it doesn't work too, try dxs_support=1.  (dxs_support=1 is usually for old motherboards.
+If ``dxs_support=5`` does analt work, try ``dxs_support=4``; if it doesn't work too, try dxs_support=1.  (dxs_support=1 is usually for old motherboards.
 The correct implemented board should work with 4 or 5.)
 If it still doesn't work and the default setting is ok, ``dxs_support=3`` is the right choice.
 If the default setting doesn't work at all, try ``dxs_support=2`` to disable the DXS channels.
-In any cases, please let us know the result and the subsystem vendor/device ids.
+In any cases, please let us kanalw the result and the subsystem vendor/device ids.
 See `Links and Addresses`_ below.

-Note: for the MPU401 on VIA823x, use snd-mpu401 driver
+Analte: for the MPU401 on VIA823x, use snd-mpu401 driver
 additionally.
 The mpu_port option is for VIA686 chips only.

 The power-management is supported.